microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/autogen/README.md

 - **sql_schema_selection_agent.py:** Handles schema selection and management
 - **answer_and_sources_agent.py:** Formats and standardizes final outputs

+## State Store

+To enable the [AutoGen State](https://microsoft.github.io/autogen/stable/reference/python/autogen_agentchat.state.html) to be tracked across invocations, a state store implementation must be provided.
+A basic `InMemoryStateStore` is provided, but this can be replaced with an implementation for a database or file system for when the Agentic System is running behind an API.
+This enables the AutoGen state to be saved behind the scenes and recalled later when the message is part of the same thread.
+A `thread_id` must be provided to the entrypoint.

 ## Configuration

 The system behavior can be controlled through environment variables: